venkatesh-cv/getting-started-with-docker/getting-started-with-docker.md

 - This approach will allow developers to share a common developer image and get started off the block.
 ### For QA
 - QA  can also follow the same option as developers.
 The only difference being that the containers will be spawned by the CI/CD pipeline that shall build the code, drop it in a predetermined location and spin up the QA containers with the same `--v ` switch or using QA images that have volumes pre-mapped using the `VOLUME ` command in their image build Dockerfile.

+## Using Docker in a Continuous Integration environment